How To Setup Hermes With Ollama (Best Models 2026)

 Gemma 4 — The Beginner's Default

-I covered Gemma 4 specifically in Hermes Gemma 4.
+I covered Gemma 4 specifically in Hermes Gemma 4 for the full walkthrough.

 DeepSeek — The Agent Workhorse